-- A. The duration of a permit or approval for an Alternative Method of development under this Section 5.09 is:
+- A. The duration of a permit or approval for an Alternative Method of development under Section 5.09 is:

 - 1. Site Plan.
 10 years;

 - 2. Special Exception.
 10 years; and

 - 3. Zoning Permit.
 3 years.

-- B. This Section supersedes any provisions to the contrary in the Zoning Ordinance, including Sections 10.04.G. and 10.11 of this Zoning Ordinance and 1244.02 of the Land Subdivision and Development Ordinance, but is otherwise subject to the procedures set out in those Sections.
+- B. This section supersedes any provisions to the contrary in the Zoning Ordinance, including Sections 10.04.G. and 10.11 of this Zoning Ordinance and 1244.02 of the Land Subdivision and Development Ordinance, but is otherwise subject to the procedures set forth in those sections.